JetBrains/intellij-sdk-docs/basics/testing_plugins/testing_highlighting.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A common task when writing plugin tests is testing various kinds of highlighting (inspections, annotators, parser error highlighting, etc.).
+When writing plugin tests, a common task is testing various kinds of highlighting (inspections, annotators, parser error highlighting, etc.).
 The *IntelliJ Platform* provides a dedicated utility and markup format for this task.

 To test the highlighting for the file currently loaded into the in-memory editor, you invoke the `checkHighlighting()` method.
-The parameters to the method specify which severities should be taken into account when comparing the results with the expected results: errors are always taken into account, whereas warnings, weak warnings and infos are optional.
+The parameters to the method specify which severities should be taken into account when comparing the results with the expected results: errors are always taken into account, whereas warnings, weak warnings, and infos are optional.
 Alternatively, you can use the `testHighlighting()` method, which loads a `testdata` file into the in-memory editor and highlights it as a single operation.

 If you need to test inspections (rather than generic highlighting provided by a highlighting lexer or annotator), you need to enable inspections that you're testing.